Exploring Born-Infeld f(T) teleparallel gravity through accretion disk dynamics: Results and discussion

 \subsection{Disk properties}

 We present the behaviour of different disk properties across three regions in Figures \ref{fig:F-comparison3}-\ref{fig:w-comparison3}.
 Figure \ref{fig:F-comparison3} presents the flux profile for various values of $\lambda$ comparing them with the Schwarzschild case and divided into three regions of the disk: inner, middle, and outer.
 We see that the flux in the inner region shows a prominent peak, indicating that this region has a significant flux contribution.
 The height and location of the peak vary slightly with $\lambda$; with smaller $\lambda$ values (e.g. green for $\lambda=40$) generally produce a lower maximum flux at a slightly larger radius.
 The middle region shows a declining flux with an increasing radial distance.
 As $\lambda$ decreases, the flux at a given radius increases, although the effect becomes much weaker at larger radii.
 In the outer region, the influence of $\lambda$ on the flux diminishes even further, making the flux relatively insensitive to changes in $\lambda$.
-Compared to the Schwarzschild case (the dashed gray line), $\lambda$ alters the flux, particularly by suppressing it closer to the central object, while enhancing at larger distances.